opensearch-project/project-website/_posts/2026-06-16-Data-Prepper-2.16.md

 Data Prepper 2.16 adds a tail mode to the file source.
 When you set `tail: true`, the source watches the configured paths for changes, picks up new lines as they are written, and keeps reading across rotations.
 Files are identified by a fingerprint over the first kilobyte of bytes, so renames and moves do not produce duplicates.
 You can specify multiple paths with glob support, exclude paths, choose whether a new pipeline starts from the beginning of existing files or only from the tail, and persist a checkpoint to disk so a restart picks up exactly where it left off.
 Tail mode supports the same codec, compression, and end-to-end acknowledgment options that other sources offer.

 The file source reads from the local filesystem, so Data Prepper needs direct access to the files it tails.
 In production that means running it close to the logs, through a shared volume on a central cluster, as a sidecar, or as a per-host workload.
-Durable checkpoints keep all three patterns clean across restarts and rolling deployments.
+Each pattern works the same way at runtime: the source persists its byte offset per file to a checkpoint on disk, and after a restart or rolling deployment it rereads the checkpoint and resumes from the exact position it left off, so a redeploy does not produce duplicates or gaps.

 The following pipeline tails Nginx access logs across a directory, parses each line with the JSON codec, and writes the events to OpenSearch: